letsencrypt/cp-cps/CPS.md

 ### 5.3.7 Independent contractor requirements

-Independent contractors who are assigned to perform Trusted Roles are subject to the duties and requirements specified for such roles in this CPS and the accompanying CP.
+Independent contractors who are assigned to perform Trusted Roles are subject to the duties and requirements specified for such roles in this CPS and the ISRG CP.
 This includes those described in Section 5.3.
 Potential sanctions for unauthorized activities by independent contractors are described in Section 5.3.6.

 ### 5.3.8 Documentation supplied to personnel